yuanoook/dekoa-hd/README.md

   import Koa from 'koa'
   import glob from 'glob'
   import debug from 'debug'
-  import * as dekoa from 'dekoa'
+  import * as dekoa from 'dekoa-hd'

   const log = debug('debug')
   const server = new Koa()